ajju198821/TSP-4.0-LAB-REPO/README.md

 # TSP-4.0-LAB-REPO

-- This is the repo for TSP 4.0 lab.
-You can fine all the labs / practicals of the TSP4.0.
+- This is the repo for the TSP 4.0 lab.
+You can find all the labs/practicals of the TSP4.0.